 | 13 | The Horse Caper | Feb 2, 1957 | 0.0 |

-| 14 | Joey Shows The Way | Feb 16, 1957 | 0.0 |
+| 14 | Joey Shows the Way | Feb 16, 1957 | 0.0 |

 | 15 | Nature's Engineers | Feb 23, 1957 | 0.0 |